 Good Morning Everyone,

-Our thought for today: “We are stronger and better together.”
+Our thought for today: “Children are to honor and respect their parents.”

 God Bless,